Roots of Subspecieism

 Some such as Dutch science writer R.C.
 Camphausen have even suggested that these Africans may indeed be the only remaining pure-breed “100 percent Homo sapiens.”

 Geneticist Dr. Shi Huang points to a study on SNPs (single nucleotide polymorphisms) from 2010 covered by National Geographic: “All of the Bushmen had a version of the vitamin D receptor that is associated with denser bones and three of them have a variant linked to better sprinting performance.
 Some of the SNPs grant the carrier the ability to taste bitter plant chemicals…to avoid toxic plants.
 One of !Gubi’s variants could allow him to break down foreign substances or resist parasites.”

-The Mbuti of Central Africa are also unique.
 A research paper in 2011, “Genetic Evidence for Archaic Admixture in Africa,” by multiple researchers affiliated with the Univ. of Arizona found:

 “Interestingly, the Mbuti represent the only population in our survey that carries the introgressive variant at all three candidate loci… Given that the Mbuti population is known to be relatively isolated from other Pygmy and neighboring non-Pygmy populations, this suggests that central Africa may have been the homeland of a now-extinct archaic form that hybridized with modern humans.”